-An SRF (as defined below) was set up under the control of the SRB (as defined below).
+An SRF (as defined below) was set up under the control of the SRB.
 It will ensure the availability of funding support while the bank is resolved.
 It is funded by contributions from the banking sector.
 The SRF can only contribute to resolution if at least 8 per cent. of the total liabilities of the bank have been bailed-in.

 The BRRD requires all Member States to create a national, prefunded resolution fund, reaching a level of at least 1 per cent. of covered deposits by 31 December 2024.
 The National Resolution Fund for Italy was created in November 2015 and required both ordinary and extraordinary contributions to be made by Italian banks and investment firms, including the Issuer.
 In the Banking Union, the National Resolution Funds set up under the BRRD were superseded by the Single Resolution Fund as of 1 January 2016 and those funds will be pooled together gradually.
-Therefore, as of 2016, the Single Resolution Board calculates, in line with a Council implementing act, the annual contributions of all institutions authorised in the Member States participating in the SRM (as defined below).
+Therefore, as of 2016, the Single Resolution Board, will calculate, in line with a Council implementing act, the annual contributions of all institutions authorised in the Member States participating in the SSM and the SRM (as defined below).
 The SRF is financed by the European banking sector.
-The total target size of the Fund is equal to at least 1 per cent. of the covered deposits of all banks in the Member States participating in the Banking Union.
+The total target size of the Fund will equal at least 1 per cent. of the covered deposits of all banks in Member States participating in the Banking Union.
 The SRF is to be built up over eight years, beginning in 2016, to the target level of EUR 55 billion (the basis being 1 per cent. of the covered deposits in the financial institutions of the Banking Union).
-Once this target level is reached, in principle, the banks will have to contribute only if the resources of the SRF are actually used in order to deal with resolutions of other institutions.
+Once this target level is reached, in principle, the banks will have to contribute only if the resources of the SRF are used up in order to deal with resolutions of other institutions.

 Under the BRRD, the target level of the National Resolution Funds is set at national level and calculated on the basis of deposits covered by deposit guarantee schemes.
 Under the SRM, the target level of the SRF is European and is the sum of the covered deposits of all institutions established in the participating Member States.
-This would result in significant variations in the contributions by the banks under the SRM as compared to the BRRD.
-As a consequence of this difference, when contributions started to be paid based on a joint target level as of 2016, contributions of banks established in Member States with a high level of covered deposits would have sometimes abruptly decreased, while contributions of those banks established in Member States with fewer covered deposits would have sometimes abruptly increased.
-In order to prevent such abrupt changes, the Council Implementing Act provides for an adjustment mechanism to remedy these distortions during the transitional period by way of a gradual phasing in of the SRM methodology.
+This results in significant variations in the contributions by the banks under the SRM as compared to the BRRD.
+As a consequence of this difference, when contributions will be paid based on a joint target level as of 2016, contributions of banks established in Member States with a high level of covered deposits will sometimes abruptly decrease, while contributions of those banks established in Member States with fewer covered deposits will sometimes abruptly increase.
+In order to prevent such abrupt changes, the draft proposal of the European Commission for a Council Implementing Act provides for an adjustment mechanism to remedy these distortions during the transitional period by way of a gradual phasing in of the SRM methodology.

-The BRRD also provides for a Member State as a last resort, after having assessed and applied the above resolution tools (including the general bail-in tool) to the maximum extent practicable whilst maintaining financial stability, to be able to provide extraordinary public financial support through additional financial stabilisation tools.
+The BRRD also provides for a Member State as a last resort, after having assessed and applied the above resolution tools (including the general bail-in tool) to the maximum extent practicable while maintaining financial stability, to be able to provide extraordinary public financial support through additional financial stabilisation tools.
 These consist of the public equity support and temporary public ownership tools.
 Any such extraordinary financial support must be provided in accordance with the burden sharing requirements of the EU state aid framework and the BRRD.